From the Pinnacle to the Pit

 "From the Pinnacle to the Pit" is a song by the Swedish rock band Ghost.
 The track was released as the second single from the group's third studio album Meliora.

 Background and release

 A Nameless Ghoul called "From the Pinnacle to the Pit" a "truly stomping riff-based song, Led Zeppelin-style" and "something that would sound great coming out of a car stereo in an American high school parking lot."

 The song was released on July 17, 2015.

 Music video

-The song's music video was directed by Zev Deans, and was filmed in a style reminiscent of 1920s silent movies, and clips from the 1930 Cecille B DeMille movie Madame Satan were also used, including a scene where actress Kay Johnson and actor Reginald Denny danced.
-In the video, a student is sent to the headmaster’s office only to be shown how man can harness the power of a god.
-The student is turned into an all-powerful man who despises what he’s become.
+The song's music video was directed by Zev Deans, and was filmed in a style reminiscent of 1920s silent movies.
+Clips from the 1949 educational film Act Your Age and the 1930 Cecille B DeMille movie Madame Satan were also used, including a scene where actress Kay Johnson and actor Reginald Denny danced.
+In the video, a student is sent to the headmaster's office only to be shown how man can harness the power of a god.
+The student is turned into an all-powerful man who despises what he's become.
 This evolves into the creation of Ghost vocalist Papa Emeritus III.